Drought Watch Declared by LCA

 7. Always dispose of wipes, sanitary products, tissues, insects, and other waste in the trash rather than the toilet — this not only saves water, it prevents costly clogs.

 8. Use two pans for handwashing dishes: one for the soapy water, and one for rinse water.
-When you’re done, reuse the water in the garden.
+This avoids the constant running of water for rinsing.

 9. Skip pre-rinsing your dishes—just scape the worst off to be composted.
 Today’s dishwashers are pretty powerful, and are quite adept at handling stuck-on food in all but the worst cases.
 If something’s really stuck on, soak the dishes, then re-use the water in the garden.